Examining the Green Bay Packers' roster:

 OFFENSIVE LINEMEN (8)

-Rookie Demetri Goodson is another draft pick who looks like he won't make it.
+Rookie Demetri Goodson is another draft pick who might wind up on injured reserve (concussion).
+He has not done enough to warrant a roster spot.
 The Packers can afford to keep only five cornerbacks because safety Micah Hyde will play as a slot cornerback in the dime package.
 If they keep another one, look at Jumal Rolle, who got a late-season promotion from the practice squad last year.

 This group went from the weak link of the defense last year to potentially having three starting-caliber players in Burnett, Hyde and Clinton-Dix.
 Plus, Richardson keeps showing playmaking potential, and Banjo has played a big part on special teams.